Chordal Sparsity for SDP-based Neural Network Verification: Background and Problem Formulation

 \subsection{Neural Network Verification with DeepSDP}

-Towards verifying if a network \(f\) satisfies a specification \(\mcal{S}\), the authors in \cite{fazlyab2020safety} have presented DeepSDP.
-The main idea is to use \emph{quadratic constraints} (QCs) to abstract the input set \(\mcal{X}\), the activation functions \(\phi\), and the safety specification \(\mcal{S}\).
-We then use these QCs to set up the safety verification problem as a large \emph{semidefinite program} (SDP) whose satisfiability implies that the network is safe.
+The authors of \cite{fazlyab2020safety} present the DeepSDP framework for verifying whether a network \(f\) satisfies a specification \(\mcal{S}\).
+The main idea is to use \emph{quadratic constraints} (QCs) to abstract the input set \(\mcal{X}\), the activation function \(\phi\), and the safety specification \(\mcal{S}\).
+We then take the input QC~\eqref{eq:input-qc}, the activation QC~\eqref{eq:deepsdp-Q}, and safety QC~\eqref{eq:safety} to set up the safety verification problem as a large \emph{semidefinite program} that we call DeepSDP~\eqref{eq:deepsdp} whose satisfiability implies that the network is safe.